 - A new uncontrollable domestic secret service is being established in Austria

 - Extremely long periods for storing the collected data

 - Surveillance without any punishable offence

 - Lack of evaluation of existing surveillance measures

 - Fact-based security policies – The PStSG has to return to square one and must be created after and according to a comprehensive evaluation of the current surveillance situation, of statistics of police investigations, and of a fact-based analysis of the security requirements.
 The government may violate basic rights only when it can prove that the undertaking is necessary and proportionate.

-- Clear separation of police and secret services – The state protection must not be a police authority and at the same time have the surveillance powers and authorities of a secret service.
+- Clear separation of police and secret services – The state protection must not be a police authority and have, at the same time, the surveillance powers and authorities of a secret service.
 Unambiguous responsibilities are vital.